sebastiendonadio/devopsmlops/chapters/09-chapter7.md

 ###  AutoML Usage and Benefits

-AutoML are used in the industry in a variety of ways -
+AutoML is used in the industry in a variety of ways -

 -   Business and other analysts use AutoML to develop models without going into the algorithm or hyperparameter selection details - these users are sometimes referred to as citizen data scientists.
 The benefit of AutoML is democratizing ML model usage.
-Not all employees in an enterprise need an intensive math and algorithm code development background.
-AutoML empowers citizen data scientists who may not have the intensive ML data science background to impact enterprise productivity using ML models with some upskilling.
+Not all employees in an enterprise need intensive math and algorithm code development background.
+AutoML empowers citizen data scientists to impact enterprise productivity using ML models with some upskilling.

 -   Experienced data scientists use AutoML to narrow down the algorithm and hyperparameter possibilities, including neural network architectures.
 And then develop or fine-tune the models themselves.
-The benefit is that trained data scientists with math and algorithm backgrounds use AutoML as an efficiency tool.
+The benefit is that trained data scientists with math and algorithm code development background use AutoML as an efficiency tool.
 In the next section we discuss using AutoML to search neural network architectures.